What is GIS

 - Internships- allow you to gain experience on the job while marketing yourself to employers.
 The experience you gain will set you up for success in the future.
 An employee with more experience is a better candidate for promotion.

 - Get the right education- Getting the right education is the cornerstone for the fast track to promotion.
 Mastery over technical skills allows employers to save money on training you, which can mean a higher salary, bonuses or faster promotions.
-Make sure that you learn the skills you need by completing GIS courses like the ones listed below.
+Make sure that you learn the skills you need with a Cloud, Developer, or GIS certificate by completing GIS courses like the ones listed below.